artgoldberg/BMSE/README.md

 # Biomedical Software Engineering course
-Assignments and examples for the Biomedical Software Engineering course at the Mount Sinai School of Medicine
+Assignments and examples for the Biomedical Software Engineering course taught at the Mount Sinai School of Medicine

 ## Contents
 * [Overview](#overview)